 Waitlists.
 Waitlists are created when student enrollment exceeds classroom capacity or if a course has limited enrollment.
+Students on waitlists are not charged fees until they are enrolled.
 There is an automated procedure that enrolls a waitlisted student in a course when a space becomes available.
+Students are required to drop themselves from the waitlist if they are no longer interested in being enrolled in the course or their student account will be charged fees.

-A week prior to the start of the session, the automated waitlists will be turned off.
+For Sessions I and II, a week prior to the start of the session, the automated waitlists will be turned off.
 This is to ensure students have time to pay their fees and are not cancelled from their classes before the session begins.
-Academic departments will need to manually handle their waitlisted students until the automated feature is turned back on during the first week of the session.
+Academic departments will need to manually handle their waitlisted students until the automated feature is turned back on.
+Saturday before the session begins, the waitlist will remain open until the Wednesday of the first week of the session.
+This is done to reduce the number of add cards being processed and to allow students time to drop the course and get a refund.
 Contact your department for more details.